-Looks beyond the current day-to-day work requirements and determines where his/her organization needs to go.
+Looks beyond the current day-to-day work requirements and determines where their organization needs to go.

 Leaders move their organizations forward by thinking strategically about the directions they need to take.
-They form relationships beyond the organization to build and maintain the reputation of the organization
+They form relationships beyond the organization to build and maintain its reputation.